Conserved Charges in Extended Theories of Gravity: Extended off-shell ADT current

 \section{Extended off-shell ADT current}

-Arnowitt, Deser, and Misner (ADM)\cite{adm} introduced a way to associate a conserved mass for an asymptotically flat spacetime in general relativity.
+Historically, Regge and Teitelboim were the pioneers who showed that it is possible to write the charges as boundary terms in gravity theories \cite{Regge:1974zd,Regge:1974otg}.
+Arnowitt, Deser, and Misner (ADM)\cite{adm} then introduced a way to associate a conserved mass for an asymptotically flat spacetime in general relativity.
 Their construction was generalized to the asymptotically AdS spacetimes for the cosmological Einstein's gravity \cite{Abbott,28}.
-In a futher development Deser and Tekin generized the construction to all extended theories of gravity with many powers of curvature and we have discussed these developments in the first part of this work \cite{Deser_Tekin-PRD,Deser_Tekin-PRL,Senturk}.
+In a further development Deser and Tekin generalized the ADM's construction to all extended theories of gravity with many powers of curvature and we have discussed these developments in the first part of this work \cite{Deser_Tekin-PRD,Deser_Tekin-PRL,Senturk}.
+It is worth to mention that Iyer and Wald \cite{9}, before the work by Deser and Tekin, found an expression for the conserved quantities in any generally covariant theory of gravity based on \cite{33}.
 The original ADM mass is not explicitly covariant in the sense that the expression is written in Cartesian coordinates, but it is known to be covariant (coordinate independent, modulo the proper decay conditions discussed before).
 The ADT formalism is explicitly covariant and in this sense, extends the ADM mass to any viable coordinate system and more over it also incorporates the conserved angular momenta.
 The authors of \cite{Kim} extended ADT formalism to the off-shell level, in any diffeomorphism-invariant theory of gravity.
 They have extended this work to a theory of gravity containing a gravitational Chern-Simons term in \cite{32} in the metric formulation.
 In what follows the off-shell ADT method will be constructed in the first order formalism.

 The variation of the Lagrangian \eqref{1.46} can be generated by a vector field $\xi$ as

 We assume that $\xi$ is a function of the dynamical fields $a$ and $x$, that is $\xi=\xi(a,x)$.
 Using \eqref{1.44} and \eqref{1.49} in \eqref{3.1}, after a somewhat lengthy computation whose details are given in \ref{B}, one arrives